tinue/sharp-pocket-computer/pc1600-serial/README.md

 `LOAD "<COM1:>"[,R]`
 * R: Auto-starts the program after loading.

+### Open issues
+* Just like after a REM, anything after a single quote must be ignored (to be verified for the PC-1500)

 ### Future software work
 * Allow to specify the serial port.
 Important if the port can't be autodetected.